zaychili07/ProjectSixthSenseV1/README.md

 So, I started asking myself some quesitons:

 > “What can I do to help prevent these events from occuring?”
-> “Could an intelligence system recognize patterns humans might miss in real time?”
+> “What can I develop to recognize patterns humans might miss in real time?”
-> “Even if it only helped a little… would it be worth trying?”
+> “Is this even a possibility to be proactive rather than reactive?”

 That search became Project Sixth Sense.

-BIRE was never built to replace clinicians.
+BIRE was created to support clinical staff, and ease their job.
 It was built from the belief that earlier visibility could matter.

 Even a few minutes earlier.